George Putnam Balanced Fund

-A prudent balance of stocks and bonds since 1937
+A consistent balance of 60% stocks and 40% bonds over time

 “The fund's diversification and balanced approach are designed to moderate volatility for investors.”